Top 100 Countries by Budget Deficit (% of GDP), 2025

 The Maldives combines heavy infrastructure and debt-service pressure with a tourism-led economy that can be sensitive to shocks.

-In a small island economy, reconstruction, infrastructure, or disaster-related spending can lift the deficit sharply because the GDP denominator is modest and revenues are narrow.
+In a small island economy, reconstruction, infrastructure or disaster-related spending can lift the deficit sharply because the GDP denominator is modest and revenues are narrow.

 Chart 1.
-Top 20 budget deficits by % of GDP
+Budget deficit by country 2025: Top 20 by % of GDP

 The chart uses absolute deficit size, so the longest bar marks the deepest financing gap.

-| Rank | Country | Budget deficit | Fiscal context |
+| Rank | Country | Budget deficit | Interpretive context |

 |---|---|---|---|